-There are many networks on the Internet that work for one or more organizations/entities.
+Many networks on the Internet work for one or more organizations/entities.
 They are protected using firewalls and do not allow access without passwords.
-Such intranets are mini-networks (both LAN and WLAN) part of which, is based on the Internet.
+Such intranets are mini-networks (both LAN and WLAN), part of which is based on the Internet.

 Intranets are parts of the Internet.
-If Intranet contains smart devices, it can be called Smart Networks or the Internet of Things.
+If Intranet contains smart devices, it can be called Smart Network or the Internet of Things.
 This also means that there are more networks – more than just one Internet of Things on the Internet.
 These networks work unaware of each other.
-These are small networks, each containing devices capable of processing information on their own to get a job done.
+These are small networks, each containing devices capable of processing information independently to get a job done.

 What are Smart devices?

 The general conception is that anything that connects to the Internet is a smart device.
 In reality, there are certain conditions that the device should fulfill to be called a smart device.